Abdulmuj33b/forex_analysis_tool/README.md

 ---

-**Built with ❤️ for professional forex traders who demand the best in AI-powered trading analysis.**
+**Built by Abidoye Abdulmujeeb Abiola (PLP Project) with ❤️ for professional forex traders who demand the best in AI-powered trading analysis.**